kaynenotkanye/s3-artifact-store-through-pre-signed-urls/README.md

 ### Disadvantages
 * Currently, this POC does not secure the web application in any way (though there is security through obscurity as clients need to know the exact path/to/s3object/filename)
 * Due to potential security issues, I would only advise to try this only if the contents allowed through the s3:GetObject policy do not contain any proprietary information.
 Or if you were doing a POC of a POC.
+* SSL Certificates and Load Balancers were outside the scope of this project.
+These need to be configured if this is going to be used as a real service

 ### Pre-requisites
 * Create a private AES-256 encrypted S3 bucket.
-Thoughout my examples in this README, I will be the bucket name `artifact-store-test` as an example.
+Throughout my examples in this README, I will be using the bucket name `artifact-store-test` as an example.
 Let's also assume that I have created this bucket in `us-west-2`
 * Create an IAM `s3:GetObject` policy to be used later.
 As an example, I have created the following:
 ```
 {